 Carl E. Haas Chair in Food Industries

 The Haas Endowed Chair is made possible by the fruit and vegetable processing industry proximate to Ohio.
 Established by Mr. Haas ('18 B.S.
 Horticulture), industry, alumni, and friends.
 Major corporate donors included the Mid America Food Processors Association; Bob Evans Farms, Inc.; Heinz USA; L.K.
 Baker & Company; Rudolph Foods, Inc.; Bryan Canning Company, and others.
 Mr. Haas made many contributions to the food industry.
 Mr. Haas served in the infantry in France during World War I, where he began as a private and left as a 2nd lieutenant.
 He retired from President of a long and successful family business (The Haas Brothers Company) in Cleveland, Ohio.
 This fresh fruit and vegetable wholesale company was founded by his father and run by the family; by the time it was sold, it had existed for more than 80 years.
 He was very tied to the Cleveland community, felt strongly about his accomplishments, and had continued interests in The Ohio State University.
-Mr. Haas died July 25, 1989, a the the age of 96.
+Mr. Haas died July 25, 1989, at the the age of 96.
 He was past president and director of Northern Ohio Food Terminal and was a member of the Director's Council for the Food Industries Center.
 OSU recognized that the food industry constitutes a major segment of the nation's economy; and most of the nation's largest food-related corporations operate facilities in Ohio to process, package, and distribute the state's diversified food production.
 The University has had a reputation for supplying the food industry with the research and technical information required in today's sophisticated system, along with highly trained graduates capable of their own research programs and implementation of data into industry procedures.
 Thus, the Haas Chair was established as a way of reaching the dedicated goal of excellence in foods at OSU.

 Current Chair Holder: In 2019 Dr. Osvaldo Campanella assumed the role of the Carl E. Haas Endowed Chair in Food Industries.
 Dr. Campanella holds a degree in Chemical Engineering from the University of Buenos Aires, Argentina and a PhD in Food Engineering from the University of Massachusetts, USA.
 On completion of his PhD he moved to New Zealand as a faculty in the Department of Food Technology, Massey University.
 In that university he focused his research on Food Engineering, Heat Transfer Modeling, Food Extrusion, Rheology and Dairy Technology.
 Professor Campanella was appointed at Purdue University in 1999 where he continued working on areas of Food Engineering and Rheology applied to biomaterials, notably and Thermal Processing until 2018.

 J.T.
-Parker Endowed Chair
+"Stubby" Parker Endowed Chair in Dairy Foods

 Several industry leaders saw the need to keep Ohio at the fore-front of dairy products research and began to investigate the possibility of creating a endowed chair specifically for dairy foods in the 1980's.
 Key among these was Joseph Soehnlen of Superior Dairy, who investigated the potential for obtaining such a chair, and presented the idea to John Lindamood.
 Later, as chair of the Department of Food Science and Nutrition, Jim Martin then championed the cause.
 It was soon evident that to raise the amount of money needed would require the dedicated effort of some enthusiastic industry supporters.
 The resulting committee was chaired by Webb Jennings.
 Many people spent much time and effort in money raising efforts.
 Among those most active were Webb Jennings, Jim Lindeman, John Miller and Keb Lehman.